Appeals In Alabama

 In the majority of appellate cases, the process involves only written arguments (briefs) prepared by attorneys along with the court transcript and the findings of the lawyers’ extensive legal research.
 That being said, in very few cases the appellate judges may grant or request the attorneys appear for oral argument when there is a novel issue or where need for further understanding requires oral argument.
 This means that most of the time your appellate lawyer will have only their written brief to present and defend your position.
 That is why it is critical that you hire an attorney who is skilled in legal research and and legal writing as well oral argument, should it become necessary.

-If you are in need of an appellate attorney, contact us at J. Jerry Pilgrim and Associates to discuss your case and the appellate process.
+If you are in need of an appellate attorney, contact us at Pilgrim & Pilgrim to discuss your case and the appellate process.

 When it comes to appeals, the most important thing you can have is an attorney who understands the process from start to finish and has a thorough understanding of the law and legal writing.
 Our top priority is providing quality and effective representation throughout the appellate process.